by Cathy Corcoran

 I stay busy.
 I check my to-do list.
 “Accept mortality,” it says.

 But I've been reading about this.
-I know that to get to acceptance, you have to go through denial, anger, bargaining, depression, then finally, you get to acceptance.
+I know that to get to acceptance, I have to go through denial, anger, bargaining, depression, then finally, I'll get to acceptance.

 Denial is my favorite place to be, but thinking you had a heart attack really shakes that illusion.
 So I'm done with denial.